 Any offence which you have been convicted for or admitted to which is added to your criminal record within 24 months prior to the date of application for ILR, will lead to a refusal, even if a non-custodial sentence has been issued.

-- You have not satisfied the English language or Life in the UK requirements
+Failure to meet language and Life in the UK requirements

-Most applicants will be required to take the Life in the UK test before applying for a settlement visa.
+Most applicants will be required to take the Life in the UK test before applying for settlement.

-All applicants aged between 16 and 65 from non-English speaking countries must provide evidence of knowledge of the English Language unless they have a physical or mental condition that prevents them from doing so.
+All applicants aged between 16 and 65 from non-English speaking countries must also provide evidence of English Language ability, unless they have a physical or mental condition that prevents them from doing so.

 Acceptable evidence will be a document or academic qualification that was with taught or research in English and is recognised by UK NARIC as equivalent to a UK bachelor’s degree or higher, or taking an approved English language test and passing with at least a CEFR level B1 in speaking and listening.

-HMRC and UKVI exchange information regarding taxes paid in the UK, meaning details of your tax history – whether paid or unpaid – will be accessible to the Home Office.
+A common example is issues with paying UK taxes, however minor.
+HMRC and UKVI exchange information regarding taxes paid in the UK, meaning details of your tax history will be accessible to the Home Office.

 Do not be tempted to claim you are earning the required income on your application if you have not filed that income with the HMRC, as this will be seen as a discrepancy.

-If you have had any issues with your tax payments in the past, even if they were subsequently resolved with HMRC, the UK Visas and Immigration (UKVI) may still use these as grounds for refusal of your application for ILR.
+If you have had any issues with your tax payments in the past, even if they were subsequently resolved with HMRC, the Home Office may still use these as grounds for refusal of your application for ILR.
 If you have knowingly unpaid any UK taxes, this will be an automatic refusal.

 DavidsonMorris are specialist UK immigration advisers, supporting individuals throughout the ILR process, from initial applications through to options to challenge the Home Office decision.
 If you have a question about a refused ILR application, contact us.